Acknowledging Children’s Feelings

 Some of the ways we can acknowledge children's feelings and support authentic expression includes saying things like;

-- "Mum had to go to work, and you are sad."
+• "Mum had to go to work, and it looks like you are feeling sad."

 Thank you!